 Remember that Appearance requires some description of the head’s color, texture and retention, so those three plus color and clarity make five points in Appearance.
 Describe the core color and any sub-tones you perceive (garnet, ruby, orange, etc.) You can also note the apparent carbonation that may be visible.

 Practice!
-The exam Admin brings you six beers landing every 15 minutes.
+The exam Admin brings you six beers, a new one landing every 15 minutes.
 Practice handwriting sheets at that pace for a few weeks before the exam to ensure you can write non-stop for 90 minutes and still be legible and not omit Cue words and details.

 3×5 index cards are roughly the same size and space as the Aroma and Flavor sections: use them as portable practice tools when drinking a beer.